 Step 8 - Pay the Nonrefundable Application Fee

-Along with the application you’ll also have to pay the $155 nonrefundable application fee.
-The fee should be payable to the NYS Department of State.
+Along with the application, you’ll also have to pay the $155 nonrefundable application fee.
+The fee should be payable to the NY Department of State.

-Once your application and fee are processed you’ll soon receive your New York broker license, which is good for two years before it has to be renewed!
+Once your application and fee are processed, you’ll soon receive your New York broker license, which is valid for two years before it has to be renewed!